spacemudd/rlapp/DAILY_REVENUE_RECOGNITION_IMPLEMENTATION.md

 1. **Time Zone**: All calculations use Dubai timezone (Asia/Dubai)
 2. **Calendar Days**: Recognition is based on calendar days, not hours
 3. **Idempotent**: Safe to run multiple times - won't duplicate entries
-4. **No UI Changes**: Quick Pay modal works exactly as before
+4. **VAT Configuration**: Each contract stores whether its price is VAT-inclusive or exclusive
+5. **Separate Tracking**: Revenue and VAT days are tracked independently
-5. **Background Process**: Revenue recognition is automatic via scheduler
+6. **Background Process**: Revenue and VAT recognition is automatic via scheduler
-6. **Audit Trail**: Each transaction has a unique narration for tracking
+7. **Audit Trail**: Each transaction (revenue and VAT) has a unique narration for tracking
+8. **Quick Pay Update**: Now displays rental income and VAT Collection as separate rows

 ## Troubleshooting